jayneel-p/jaywalkin/src/pages/articles/article1.md

 ---
 title: "Introduction to Optical Tweezers and Statistical Mechanics (Test)"
-description: "An exploration of LaTeX and markdown, and there integration with the website.
-This is an attempt and smooth out the article writing process and its subsequent integration to the blog.
-This article also serves as a 'template' for the implementation of KaTeX and figures."
+description: "This is an article I wrote for my Stat Mech 2 course.
+It's not wholly accurate.
+This a test article and is subject to be updated to test the implementation of new features on this blog.
+This article is incomplete in it's explinations."
 date: "2025-05-05"
 tags: ["physics","latex"]
 layout: ../../layouts/ArticleLayout.astro